-The following are the usual sanctions that may be imposed upon students or student organizations singly or in combination, depending on the nature and facts of a specific claim.
+The following are the common sanctions that may be imposed upon students singly or in combination, depending on the nature and facts of a specific claim.

-- Educational Activity: assignment of an appropriate educational activity, such as a webinar, reading, training, etc., that creates awareness and spurs behavioral change. - Warning: verbal or written notice to a student that serves to remind the student of the policy and prohibited behaviors, and that continued behavior may result in more significant sanctions. - Restriction: a limitation on the student's access to identified services, locations, education, community activities or persons.
+- Educational Activity: assignment of an appropriate educational activity, such as a webinar, reading, training, etc., that creates awareness and spurs behavioral change. - Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any Gateway policy, procedure, or directive will result in more severe sanctions/responsive actions. - Restriction: a limitation on the student's access to identified services, locations, education, community activities or persons.
 Issued for a specified time frame. - Restitution: Issued to a student who has committed a violation of this policy that resulted in staff, institutional or another student's financial loss.
 May be issued as a condition of return or continued attendance in the college. - Referral: Issued to a student who has committed a violation of this policy and it is determined that continued participation at the college is contingent upon the student attending designated services (college or private vendor) or programs.
 May be issued for a specified time frame or as permanent and may be issued as a condition of return to or continued attendance at the College. - Loss of Privileges: Issued to a student who has committed a violation of this policy and it is determined that the student may continue attendance at the College with permanent or temporary limitations on the student's access to identified services, locations, or educational community activities. - No Contact: Issued to a student who has committed a violation of this policy and it is determined that the student may continue attendance at the College with permanent or temporary limitations on the student's access to or contact with an identified individual or group(s) of student and/or staff. - Disciplinary Probation: Issued to a student who has committed a violation of this policy and will face additional sanctions if any additional violations occur during a specified time frame. - Emergency removal: Issued to a student, for a specified time frame, who has committed a major, egregious or continued violation(s) of this policy. - Expulsion/Dismissal: Permanent removal, issued to a student who has committed a major, egregious or continued violation(s) of this policy.